yasindce1998/KubeDagger/README.md

 KubeDagger is a sophisticated, eBPF-powered offensive security research tool focused on Kubernetes/container environments, blending kernel-level rootkit capabilities with a full cross-platform Command & Control (C2) framework.

-An eBPF-based security research tool with a cross-platform HTTP/2 C2 framework.
 Demonstrates 110+ offensive techniques including network discovery, file system monitoring, process hiding, container breakouts, cloud-native attacks, kernel-level covert channels, eBPF polymorphism, autonomous objective planning, and adversarial evasion of 17 CNCF security products (Falco, Tetragon, KubeArmor, Kubescape, Falco Talon, service mesh mTLS, cert-manager, SPIFFE/SPIRE, Kyverno, Cilium, Harbor, Sigstore/Cosign, Velero, External Secrets Operator, Crossplane, Knative, Argo Workflows).
 Supports Linux (eBPF kernel-level), Windows, and macOS (userspace agent).

 ## Disclaimer

-This project is provided for **educational purposes only**.
+This project is provided for **strictly educational purposes only**.
 Do not use these tools to violate the law.
 The author is not responsible for any illegal action.
 Misuse of the provided information can result in criminal charges.

 ## Architecture